New Zealand women's national rugby sevens team: Ignite7 2020

+International play resumes

 The opening of the trans-Tasman bubble in May 2021 allowed the playing of six games against Australia at the Orākei Domain in Auckland which was organized to provide two games per day.
 The Black Sevens won the series 5–1 with Woodman back in top form.

 In an effort to replicate playing against team like the USA which had size and speed the team in the first half of 2021 played the Hamilton Boys High School.
 This school had won the Condor Sevens national school competition sevens times in a row.
 While rucks were contested it not being a full tackle game, but this didn't prevent Alena Saili fracturing one of her shoulders.

-In June 2021 a team participated in the 2021 Oceania Women's Sevens Championship in Townsville against Australia, Fiji and the Oceania Barbarians.
+In June 2021 New Zealand participated in the 2021 Oceania Women's Sevens Championship in Townsville against Australia, Fiji and the Oceania Barbarians.
 New Zealand won the tournament.
 This was the final playing chance for players to gain selection before the team would be trimmed to 16 for Tokyo.
 Kelly Brazier attended the tournament but was unable to play due to flu.
 She then had a hamstring injury, which put her in doubt for Tokyo.
 While she wasn't back to 100% by the end of the tournament she was selected.